 First, hold down the Control key and then use your cursor and click on all of the dots, grouping them.
 Then you can choose to either vertically align them or horizontally align them based on…

 … whether you want their tops, middles or bottoms of each object to align.
 Here, horizontal alignment was chosen across their middle points.

 And now you can evenly space them apart.

 Also, within the Advanced Options under the ‘…More’ button, there are two other useful options:

-Lock object prevents future customisation of the object by others (even on products that are left open to customisation during the post for sale process).
+Lock object prevents future customisation of the object by others (even on products that are left open to customization during the post for sale process).

-Make this a template object is a tool designed for advanced users who wish to create templates for others to add content to.
+Make this a template object is a feature designed for advanced users who wish to create templates for others to add content to.
 For more information on this functionality, click here.

 You can either upload a graphic image like a jpeg of the text you want.